Nerpx/Minecraft-Classic/README.md

 # Takedown

 This is meant as a fun project.
-If I must take it down due to legal reasons, please contact me at thesuncat123@gmail.com, or on Discord at TheSunCat#1007.
+If I must take it down due to legal reasons, please contact me at danielnorstrom32@gmail.com, or on Discord at Nerpx#3696 Credits to Suncat.